 As you see in the above example, just building a recommendation engine will not solve the company's profitability.
 It is even more complex because neither ensuring the recommendation works as expected (QA stage of development) nor monitoring the decision outcomes to ensure they are correct will solve this challenge.

-Measure overall impact rather focusing only on the outcomes!
+Measure overall impact rather than focusing only on the outcomes!

 So in the above example, there is already an action point which in an online e-commerce website is the checkout page.
 Hopefully, the example company already knows its profitability based on the checkout value of customers’ baskets.
 Should they just introduce the upsell and cross-sell strategy and hope for the best?
 Well, hope is not a winning strategy.